 It took us couple of months to source all these events from different teams but having a standardised way to add events meant that adding additional events in the future will be relatively easy.

 Lesson 3: Understand how your organisation works and how various teams work.
 Design your application architecture to be able to better absorb organisational/infrastuctural changes and upsets and keep your domain immune from such changes.
-Try Ports and Adapter architectural style.
+Try Ports and Adapter architectural style and keep your event handlers in the domain.
 Consider a fan-in approach to start with, too many queues can be quite complicated.

 One of the key expectations from this solution was fault tolerance and recoverability, i.e. in case of service failure, data shouldn’t be lost and the service should be able to resume work where it left off, when it comes back up.
 Reactive systems use external message queues to buffer and process the events which makes them a more fault tolerant option compared to batch driven systems which rely on in process state which is susceptible to being lost in case of an outage.